jaimedelano/SMLoader/README.md

 - The usage of this tool **may be illegal** in your country!
 Please inform yourself.
 - We do **not** give any guarantee at all and we are **not** responsible for damages of all kinds!

+####This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 ---
-> Made with :heart: & :beer: by SMLoadrDevs | Copyright © 2018 SMLoadrDevs.
+> Made with :heart: & :beer: by SMLoadrDevs | Copyright © 2020 SMLoadrDevs.